uafgeotools/mtuq/docs/user_guide/06/customizing_figures.rst

 .. warning::

-    The default figure above was generated using matplotlib, while PyGMT was used to generate the custom figure.
+    matplotlib was used to generated the default figure above, while PyGMT was used to generate the custom figure.
 PyGMT requires additional installation steps, beyond `pip install -e mtuq/`.

 Misfit and likelihood figures